Union blockade: Gulf Blockading Squadron

 The Gulf Blockading Squadron was a squadron of the United States Navy in the early part of the War, patrolling from Key West to the Mexican border.
 The squadron was the largest in operation.
 It was split into the East and West Gulf Blockading Squadrons in early 1862 for more efficiency.

 Commanders

 East Gulf Blockading Squadron

 The East Gulf Blockading Squadron, assigned the Florida coast from east of Pensacola to Cape Canaveral, was a minor command.
-The squadron was headquartered in Key West and was supported by a U.S. Navy coal depot and storehouse built during 1856–61.
+The squadron was headquartered in Key West and was supported by a U.S. Navy coal depot and storehouse built during 1856–1861.

 Commanders

 West Gulf Blockading Squadron

 The West Gulf Blockading Squadron was tasked primarily with preventing Confederate ships from supplying troops and with supporting Union troops along the western half of the Gulf Coast, from the mouth of the Mississippi to the Rio Grande and south, beyond the border with Mexico.
 It was created early in 1862 when the Gulf Blockading Squadron was split between the East and West.
 This unit was the main military force deployed by the Union in the capture and brief occupation of Galveston, Texas in 1862.

+In 1862, David Dixon Porter assembled a group of mortar vessels, referred to as the mortar flotilla, which was used in the operations against New Orleans.
+The flotilla was later used in the 1862 operations at Vicksburg.